Compliance: Theory and Practice in the Financial Services Industry

 CA s766C(3A) provides that for the purposes of s766C(3), a person (the agent) who deals in a product as an agent or representative of another person (the principal) is not taken to deal in the product on the agent's own behalf, even if that dealing, when considered as a dealing by the principal, is a dealing by the principal on the principal's own behalf.

 Note that the self dealing exclusions do not apply to the responsible entity of a managed investment scheme issuing or otherwise dealing in interests in that scheme because of the carve-out for persons who are issuers of financial products, where the dealing is in relation to one or more of those products.
-ASIC also takes the view that they do not apply to a responsible entity of a managed investment scheme dealing in other financial products in its capacity as responsible entity, presumably on the basis that those dealings are not being done by the responsible entity on its own behalf but rather on behalf of, and for the benefit of, the members of the scheme (see, for example, para 79 of ASIC Regulatory Guide 2: AFS Licensing Kit: Part 2 - Preparing your AFS licence application and ASIC Class Order 02/1073 Financial Services Guide — dealing in underlying investments by responsible entities).
+ASIC also takes the view that they do not apply to a responsible entity of a managed investment scheme dealing in other financial products in its capacity as responsible entity, presumably on the basis that those dealings are not being done by the responsible entity on its own behalf but rather on behalf of, and for the benefit of, the members of the scheme (see, for example, para 87 of ASIC Regulatory Guide 2: AFS Licensing Kit: Part 2 - Preparing your AFS licence application and ASIC Corporations (Superannuation and Schemes: Underlying Investments) Instrument 2016/378).
 By extension, the same reasoning would apply to the trustee of a trust dealing in financial products in its capacity as trustee.

 |CA s766D(1) - Making a Market|